-RABIES: A puppy can receive its Rabies at 12 weeks of age (usually done with 2nd Distemper shot).
+RABIES: A puppy can receive its Rabies vaccine at or after 12 weeks of age.

-KENNEL COUGH: (Adenovirus Type 2, Parainfluenza, and Bordetella Bronchiseptica): For puppies that will be boarded, at daycare, groomed, or exposed to many other dogs should receive a Kennel Cough vaccine.
-It can be done as early as 8 weeks of age and needs to be boostered within 3-4 weeks.
+KENNEL COUGH: (Parainfluenza, and Bordetella Bronchiseptica): For puppies that will be boarded, at daycare, groomed, or exposed to many other dogs should receive a Kennel Cough vaccine.

 Heartworm is a parasite that is transmitted through mosquitoes.
 Heartworm prevention (an oral tablet) is started at the first visit, given monthly and continued all year round.
-A blood test is done at 9-12 months of age to assure that the puppy is free of heartworm larva, and then repeated annually with routine vaccinations.
+A blood test is done to assure that the puppy is free of heartworm larva, and then repeated annually with routine vaccinations.

-A stool sample should be checked on the puppy’s first three visits to assure that there are no Hookworms, Roundworms, Whipworms, Coccidia or other intestinal parasites.
-Internal worms shed their eggs intermittently, so it is important to check several samples.
+A stool sample should be checked on the puppy to assure that there are no Hookworms, Roundworms, Whipworms, Coccidia or other intestinal parasites.
+Intestinal worms shed their eggs intermittently, so it is important to check several samples.
 Tapeworms in puppies may not be identified on this exam, so it is very important to report any worms that are seen on the feces.
-Any necessary dewormings will be done either by injection or an oral medication, depending on the parasite.

 Puppies should be fed a high quality puppy food.
 No matter what kind of food you choose to feed your puppy, look for the AAFCO (American Association of Feed Control Officials) label on the bag.
 Any dog food that is labeled complete and balanced as regulated by AAFCO must, by definition, contain all the vitamins and minerals required for good health.
-Puppies can be weaned onto adult formula dog food at the age of 12 months, and for large breeds between 18-24 months.
+Puppies can be weaned onto adult formula dog food by 12 months of age.
 Feeding dry (hard) food along with routine dental care helps to keep teeth free of tartar and decay.
 In most cases the same diet throughout a dog’s adult life is sufficient.
 Keep in mind, puppies need more calories than seniors, and older dogs may need nutritional supplements.

-Light brushing with a tartar control paste made for dogs should be started in puppy hood to avoid tooth disease and loss, and get the pet used to routine dental care.
+Light brushing with a toothpaste made for dogs should be started in puppy hood to avoid tooth disease and loss, and get the pet used to routine dental care.
 Several pet toothpastes are available (in poultry, malt and mint flavors) which many dogs love!
-Brushing twice a week is a great start to oral health.
-Dental chews, a bar containing edible toothpaste and abrasives are available for the toothbrush resistant puppy.

 SPAYING AND NEUTERING